rabraker/L1c/doc/optimizations.rst

 =============

 Nesta
 ------
-  This is an implementation of the l1-specialized version of Nesterovs algorithm described in :cite:`becker_nesta_2011`.
+  This is an implementation of the l1-specialized version of Nesterov's algorithm described in :cite:`becker_nesta_2011`.
 This method is to be prefered for large scale problems.

 .. doxygengroup:: nesta
    :content-only: